CityofSantaMonica/mds-provider-services/ingest/README.md

   --start_time START_TIME
                         The beginning of the time query range for this request.
 Should be either numeric Unix time or ISO-8601 datetime format.
-At least one of end_time or start_time is required.
+For version < 0.4.0, at least one of --end_time or --start_time and --duration is required.
+For version >= 0.4.0, only valid for --events.
   --status_changes      Request status changes.
-At least one of
+At least one of --events,
-                        --status_changes or --trips is required.
+                        --status_changes, --trips, or --vehicles is required.
   --trips               Request trips.
-At least one of --status_changes or
+At least one of --events,
-                        --trips is required.
+                        --status_changes, --trips, or --vehicles is required.
   -U [UPDATE_ACTIONS], --on_conflict_update [UPDATE_ACTIONS]
                         Perform an UPDATE when incoming data conflicts with existing database records.
 Specify one or more 'column_name: EXCLUDED.value' to build an ON CONFLICT UPDATE statement.
-NOTE: the program does not differentiate between --on_conflict_update for
+Conflict actions are reused if multiple record types are requested (e.g.
-                        --status_changes or --trips.
+                        --status_changes and --trips).
+Make a distinct request per record type to overcome this limitation.
   --vehicle_id VEHICLE_ID
                         The vehicle_id to obtain results for.
-Only applies to --trips.
+Only valid for --trips and version < 0.4.0.
-  --version VERSION     The release version at which to reference MDS, e.g.
+  --vehicles            Request vehicles.
+At least one of --events,
-                        0.3.1
+                        --status_changes, --trips, or --vehicles is required.
 ```

 ## Backfilling